An Awakening

 Click Button

-*Two sad and similar events had occurred during the pandemic period.
+*Note: Two sad and similar events had occurred during the pandemic period.
 Loren lost her grandmother, and I lost my sister.
-She would create a heart-touching song and a music video in memory, and I would eventually send it to my brother-in-law, knowing it would affect him deeply.
+She would create a heart-touching song and a music video in memory, and I would eventually send it to my brother-in-law, knowing his deep feeling of loss.
 At some point in late 2021, I attempted to reach out a second time, still unaware of her tour appearances with Bocelli.
 In the spring of 2022, I returned to New Mexico, and during the two-hour wait for the train from Albuquerque to Santa Fe, I thought of reaching out again, but didn't...
 I had intruded enough.
 Little did I know, there was no longer a reason to do so!
-She needed no one's help ... she had done it on her own, perhaps inspired in some small way by the many others who had also reached out to her.
+She needed no one's help ... she had done it on her own, perhaps inspired in some small way by the many others who had surely reached out to her as well.

-In the fall/winter of 2021-22, I was immersed in exploring the influence of breathing patterns upon the nervous system, in relation to physiology, emotion/behavior, and cognition.
+In the fall/winter of 2021-22, I was immersed in exploring the influence of breathing patterns upon the nervous system, in relation to physiology, emotion/behavior, and cognitive functions.
 The two-year hiatus for the Santa Fe neuro-somatics program would continue until spring, so I was free to focus on respiration.
-Both exploratory platforms often exposed anxiety and self-perception as common issues across a wide spectrum of individuals and occasions.
-I had experienced both of those issues firsthand on many occasions in the decade leading up to the pandemic, facing heavily weighted odds of failure, with no history to offset them.
-It's an insecure feeling, especially standing alone and unsupported when called on to deliver.
+Both sensory-based platforms often revealed anxiety and self-perception issues across a wide spectrum of individuals and occasions.
+I had experienced both of those issues firsthand, more than once, in the decade leading up to the pandemic, facing heavily weighted odds of failure, with no consoling precedent to offset them.
+It's an insecure feeling to be standing alone and unsupported when called upon to deliver.
 I was convinced I had seen something similar in Loren during her appearance on The Voice in 2012.
 Most of us know, or have seen someone who displayed a gap between their self-image and who they actually were, and that disparity can land anywhere on the "under-over" scale, if you know what I mean.
 Talent shows often showcase those with no real concept of their actual ability or potential.
 When I watched Loren on The Voice, I had come away with that feeling ... that there was a disparity.
 Of course, I was completely blind to what she had faced within the industry up to that point, so I was only seeing part of the picture.
-It wasn't as if she had no clue as to who she was; rather, I felt at the time that she was doubting herself, as if asking ... ' Am I just not good enough?'
-But watching those performances later, aware of the history, it struck me as being far more about doubting her choices to that point, as if thinking ... ' Maybe I'm just not cut out for this!'
+It wasn't that she had no clue as to her ability, it was simply that I felt that she was doubting herself, as if asking ...
+"What am I doing wrong, or am I just not good enough?'
+But watching those performances later, aware of the history, it struck me as being far more about doubting her choices to that point, as if thinking ... ' Maybe I'm just not cut out for this side of the industry."
 Regardless, when we're told how, who, or what we are or aren't enough times, by enough people, then we start buying into it.
 When you add exhaustion to the equation, it strongly suggests that her exit from the industry in 2012 was basically a decision to rescue herself.
-Thus her journey began anew, choosing paths that were practical, purposeful, and engaging, offering encouragement and fulfillment rather than disappointment and defeat.
+Thus her journey began anew, first by simply returning to a normal life, then by choosing paths that were practical, purposeful, and engaging, choices offering encouragement and fulfillment rather than disappointment and defeat.
 Her shift toward songwriting during the pandemic period would serve more than one purpose.
 It resulted in a run of delightful songs, but more importantly, it allowed her to express her inner self in lyrics, shedding long-held negative thoughts and feelings, and she clearly seemed all the better for it.
 That riddance was at the core of "Miss Myself," and could also be noted in the metaphorical lyrics for "Perfect," ..."
 No one's got the answers, I should know better than to keep on keep on listening."
 Any disparity in self-image that might have existed before didn't appear to exist now.
 She seemed to know exactly who she was and what she had to offer.

 00